 Q11.
 In your opinion, which enhancements are most needed to improve coordination of public transit and human service transportation in your service area?

-Exhibit 3.5.40 Stakeholders - preferred enhancements for coordination
+Exhibit 3.5.40 Stakeholders - preferred enhancements for coordination moore-associates.net

 Q14.
 Who is eligible to use the transportation provided by your organization?